 Papworth Hospital also has the largest respiratory support and sleep centre (RSSC) in the UK.

-The Trust employs 1,877 people across a wide range of staff groups, including doctors, nurses, cardiac surgeons, cardiologists, cardiac physiologists, thoracic surgeons, respiratory physicians, specialist cardiothoracic anaesthetists, intensive care specialists, radiologists, pathologists, dieticians, speech therapists, physiotherapists, pharmacists, clinical educators, the infection control team, and the administrative and clerical staff.
+The Trust employs more than 1,800 people across a wide range of staff groups, including doctors, nurses, cardiac surgeons, cardiologists, cardiac physiologists, thoracic surgeons, respiratory physicians, specialist cardiothoracic anaesthetists, intensive care specialists, radiologists, pathologists, dieticians, speech therapists, physiotherapists, pharmacists, clinical educators, the infection control team, and the administrative and clerical staff.

 The Hospital’s facilities include five operating theatres and five angiographic suites as well as 290 beds, spread over a dozen wards and units, and including a recently extended Critical Care Area.